Advanced grep and awk Techniques - find/grep/awk Master Series

 grep -C 3 "ERROR" app.log

-Show 3 lines before and after matches
+# Show 1 line before and 2 lines after

 grep -A 2 -B 1 "WARNING" app.log

-File Search and Counting
+File search and counting:

 grep -l "TODO" *.js